BLOG

 Refugees, on the other hand, are individuals who have been granted protection status by the Australian government.
 They have successfully demonstrated that they meet the criteria of the Refugee Convention, showing a well-founded fear of persecution based on race, religion, nationality, political opinion, or membership in a particular social group.
 Once granted refugee status, they are entitled to various benefits and rights.

 Whilst awaiting the outcome of their visa applications, people seeking asylum are often held in immigration detention facilities.
-Not only is the process of waiting for refugee status long and stressful, but cruel and inhumane conditions in detention also contribute to the extreme hardships faced by asylum seekers.
+Not only is the process of waiting for refugee status long and stressful, but cruel and inhumane conditions in detention also contribute to the extreme hardships faced by people seeking asylum.

 While awaiting their application outcome, the only welfare support system available to people seeking asylum is called Status Resolution Support Services (SSRS).
 Depending on the situation of the applicant, they are provided funding to assist with costs of living, accommodation, health services, and case management.
 However, SSRS is very limited.
 The number of people receiving SRSS is decreasing over time and its funding has been reduced in the most recent Federal Budget.
 And although an individual’s financial circumstances may not change once they receive permanent protection, their access to SRSS still terminates once they ‘officially’ are granted refugee status.